 Within a multi tenant building (like purpose built student accommodation or build-to-rent residential apartments) where there is a managed Internet service (as delivered by providers like ASK4) the wireless network is a shared network, providing WiFi access for every tenant in the building.
 There are many reasons why a managed Internet service is the best solution for multi tenant buildings, but it poses one significant wireless security issue:

 If everyone is connecting their devices to the same shared wireless network, they will all be ‘discoverable’ on that network to everyone in the building.

 That means neighbouring tenants could see and connect to each other's devices over WiFi, presenting obvious privacy and security risks.
 It is the responsibility of the Internet Service Provider to remove these risks.

 Security Solution Part 1

-The first solution to this problem is port protection.
+The first solution to this problem is port protection and client isolation.
 This means configuring the network so that it isolates devices, allowing them to connect to the Internet but not with each other.
 This makes them ‘undiscoverable’ on the wireless network.

 For a long time this solution has been sufficient.
 However, the limitation this imposes means that the very devices current and future students increasingly regard as essential, and that rely on local wireless connectivity, simply won’t work.
 As our Connected Living research amongst 3,000 European teens tells us, that is not acceptable – the students of 2020 expect their wireless devices to work seamlessly, and they attach substantial importance to it.

-Port protection should absolutely be maintained in this setting.
+Port protection and client isolation should absolutely be maintained in this setting.
 We cannot expect individual users to be aware of or attempt to manage the risk themselves (e.g. adjusting device settings where possible, or disconnecting devices from the WiFi when not in use).
-However, port protection alone is not the complete solution.
+However, it is not the complete solution.